wuwowuyi/Resnet-replication-and-Stanford-cs231n-computer-vision/README.md

 Since we only compute total variation loss of the generated image, $C$ is always 3 for a RGB image.

 #### Training
-* extract features of content and style images using a trained ConvNet.
+* extract features of the content and style images using a trained ConvNet.
 * initialize the generated image as random noise or just a copy of the original content image.
 Set `image.required_grad_(True)`.
 * At each training iteration:
   * extract features of the generated image
   * compute loss as described above
-  * propagate back gradients into the image tensor
+  * propagate back gradients into the image tensor to update it

 That's it.